Health Insurance Options for a Travel Nurse

 Employer-sponsored health insurance plans usually offer comprehensive coverage, including hospitalization, prescription drugs, mental health, annual physical and preventive care.
 The premiums for employer-sponsored health ins. plans are shared between the employer and the employee, making them an affordable option.
 The healthcare coverage will depend on the multiple agencies who offer it.

-One of the benefits of an employer-sponsored health insurance plan is that they are group plans, which means that you can get coverage even if you have existing condition such as cancer.
+One of the benefits of an employer-sponsored health insurance plan is that they are group plans, which means that you can get coverage even if you have an existing condition such as cancer.
 Another benefit of agency provided health insurance is that the premiums are paid through pre-tax dollars, which reduces your taxable income as travel nurses.

 However, one of the downsides of employer-sponsored health insurance plans is that you may lose your coverage if you leave your employer, or the employer terminates the plan such as when you take on your next travel nursing assignment.
 Additionally, you may have limited options for in- network doctors and may not be able to choose the plan that fits your needs best.

-Before signing up its best to review your agency’s health insurance plan to make sure it is up to your needs.
-If you find the coverage for travel nurses is lacking private health insurance might be the answer.
+Before signing up it’s best to review your agency’s health insurance plan to make sure it is up to your needs.
+If you find the coverage for travel nurses is lacking, private health insurance might be the answer.

-Individual Health Insurance Plans
+Individual Health Insurance Plans | Florida

-Individual health ins. plans are purchased directly by the individual from a private insurance company and are not tied to any employer.
-If you’re looking for health insurance travel nurse, this may be a good option for you as it provides more flexibility, and you can choose the plan that fits your needs best.
+Individual health insurance plans are purchased directly by the individual from a private insurance company and are not tied to any employer.
+If you’re looking for a health insurance travel nurse, this may be a good option for you as it provides more flexibility, and you can choose the plan that fits your needs best.

 Some of the plans available are PPO (Preferred provider organization)and High Deductible Health Plan.
 An HMO (Health Maintenance organization) is not recommended for individual insurance due to its limited network and referrals.
 In addition, with an HMO you would need a primary care physician.
-This is burdensome and not comprehensive benefits.
+This is burdensome and not comprehensive.

 Individual health insurance plans can be obtained through a state or federal marketplace or directly from insurance companies.
 These plans offer coverage for hospitalization, preventive care, prescription drugs, and other medical services.
 This would be private health insurance for your medical needs.
 You would need a qualifying life event if you are outside the annual open enrollment.